-The working pressure in R152a is slightly lower (-10%) than that of R134a for a same evaporating temperature.
-However, it has an equivalent cooling capacity (-1% compared to R134a), and thus R152a could be used as a replacement in cooling systems operating with R134a.
+The working pressure of R152s is slightly lower (-10%) than that of R134a for the same evaporating temperature.
+However, its cooling capacity is equivalent (-1% compared to R134a), so R152a could be used in the same refrigeration system as a substitute for R134a.

-Pressure (bar) – Enthalpy (kJ/kg) diagramme for some refrigerants
+Pressure (bar) – Enthalpy (kJ/kg) diagram of different refrigerant gases

 Mendoza, J.M.
 (2013).
 Evaluación energética de los refrigerantes R1234yf y R152a como alternativa al R134a en sistemas de refrigeración.
 Revista Iberoamericana de Ingeniería Mecánica.
 Vol 17, Nº2.

 Cabello, R (2015).
 Experimental comparison between R152a and R134a working in a refrigeration facility equipped with a hermetic compressor.
 International Journal of Refrigeration, 60, 92-105.